top of page

 • 3 min read

-At first glance, the question feels harmless and even sounds thoughtful.
-And, like most managers, I have asked this questions to most of my employees over the years.
-But when we take a moment to think about, we realise that the question is actually loaded in ways we rarely acknowledge.
+There’s a question that pops up in almost every interview, performance review, and development conversation: “Where do you see yourself in three to five years?”
+At first glance, this question seems harmless and even thoughtful.
+Like most managers, I’ve asked this question to many employees over the years.
+But when we pause to think about it, we realize that the question is loaded in ways we rarely acknowledge.

-This question tends to reward performance theatre rather than truth.
-People learn the safe answers, they learn that staying still is seen as laziness.
-They learn that wanting the same job in three years is a risky thing to say even if it is honest.
+This question can create pressure for those who don’t have a clear vision.
+Not everyone has a five-year plan.
+Not having one doesn’t indicate a lack of drive; it simply means they are human.
+This question tends to reward performance theater rather than truth.
+People learn the safe answers, realizing that staying still is often seen as laziness.
+They understand that wanting the same job in three years can be risky to admit, even if it’s honest.

 • What conditions help you do your best work?

-• What would growth feel like this year
+• What would growth feel like this year?

 • What do you want more of and less of?